 Whilst any change in legislation can be a drain on company resources (from both a time and cash perspective), it’s important to try and seek out the opportunity… Preparing for the IR35 reform does provide an opportunity to get your whole supply chain in order.
 This is crucial given the criminal, financial and reputational risks associated with each stage of the supply chain process.
 From business leaders, HR, line managers, agencies, bill payers, to the contractor themselves; it’s important that everyone is on the same page and understands the details.

-Hopefully this summary has helped answer some of your IR35 related questions.
-However, if you want to explore any of these areas in more detail I’d be very happy to have a chat.
+Hopefully this summary and ARM’s guidance has helped answer some of your IR35 related questions.
+However, if you want to explore any of these areas in more detail we’d be very happy to have a chat.

 Additionally, if you’re looking to hire HR contractors and you’re unsure of your options post-April then please do get in touch.
 I’d be delighted to talk you through our IR35 compliant offering and assist you with sourcing talent using a PAYE, umbrella or FTC approach – contact me at email@example.com or 0207 11 88 444